c-nelson/aws-notes/Logs/CloudTrail.md

 ## Management Events
 The only event logs enabled by default.

-Provide information on management events of services, like creating an [[EC2]], stopping, deleting, creating a [[VPC]] etc.
+Provide information on management events of services, like creating an [EC2](../EC2/EC2.md), stopping, deleting, creating a [VPC](../VPC/VPC.md) etc.

 ## Data Events
 Not enabled by default.

 Information about resource operations performed on or in a resource.
-Like objects being uploaded or accessed via [[S3]], or a [[Lambda]] function being invoked.
+Like objects being uploaded or accessed via [S3](../S3/S3.md), or a [Lambda](../Lambda/Lambda.md) function being invoked.

 ## Insight Events